As an INFJ, do you often experience burnout or fatigue from helping others?

 Know what you can help and what you cannot help.

-Ideally, I would love if I could get my students motivated, see their own potential, and put in effort in the studies.
+Ideally, I would love it if I could get my students motivated, see their own potential, and put in effort in the studies.
 However, I overestimated what I could do and my efforts went futile.
 I can’t control how much they study or how they perceive maths and themselves.
 I can only share my perspectives and strategies to do well in maths but it’s up to them whether they want to listen or not.

 Even though I empathize with my students, my role is not to persuade them to love maths or think positively of themselves.
 My role is just to help them get clear on the concepts and remove any obstacles that prevent them from doing well.
 They don’t have to love maths or think that they are smart to do well in maths.
 As long as they feel neutral about maths and themselves, I’ll be able to help them.